Webby Award-Winning "Disability Pride Celebrations with Lincoln Center"

 Summer For The City is for everyone to Remember, Reclaim and Rejoice!

-Our interest in visiting Lincoln Center developed years ago when Annie suggested it as a place to visit and then highlight here.
+Our interest in visiting Lincoln Center developed years ago when Annie suggested it as a place to visit and bookmarked it.
 She talked about checking out the grounds with her day program and how much she enjoyed the welcoming outdoor spaces.
-Seeing the beauty and splendor of the interior from the outside and knowing its prominence in pop – and not so pop - culture created a strong desire to attend indoor events as well, and that same desire is echoed by our family’s awareness of Lincoln Center’s reputation for stellar performing arts programming year-round.
+Seeing the beauty and splendor of the interior from the outside and knowing its prominence in pop—and non-pop—culture created a strong desire to attend indoor events as well.
+That same desire is echoed by our family’s awareness of Lincoln Center’s reputation for stellar, year-round performing arts programming.

 Our love story with Lincoln Center started last year with their Passports for the Arts program, which was both virtual and in-person.
 We had a ball experiencing Cinderella.
 We enjoyed Passport for the Arts so much that we signed up for their spring session, delighting in yet another in-person program with the New York City Ballet at Family Saturday: A Magical Midsummer Eve.
 We were impressed again by the well-organized program, the entertainment on stage and the overall welcome.